Pet3r1512/dotfiles/README.md

 # dotfiles

-## This is my configs for all apps or tolls that I am using.
+## This is my configs for all apps or tools that I am using.

 ### Current dotfiles:
 - Wezterm